frederic-perez/AmE-dictionary/data/idioms.md

 __bless your pointy little head__ A condescending phrase used to patronize someone for being foolish or not very bright. _You failed the exam because you thought the sun was a planet?
 Aw, bless your pointy little head._
 __blind date__ A date between two people who have not previously met. _Blind dates are terrifying because you don’t know what the person will be like, but that’s also part of the excitement._
 __bling__
+__blood and guts__ __1__ _n_ A shorthand reference to the result of graphic violence, often as depicted in a film or television show; gore. _I can’t stand horror movies like that.
+Who wants to look at blood and guts for two hours?_
 __blood in the water__ The exposure of a competitive weakness in an opponent that arouses increased competitive aggression in others.
 Likened to the literal presence of blood in water that causes aquatic predators (such as sharks) to seek out and attack prey. _After their opponents’ star striker left the match with an injury, the home team smelled blood in the water and brought on their attack with everything they had._
 __blood moon__ Earth’s moon during a total lunar eclipse, that is, when a full moon is in exact alignment with the Earth and the sun, with Earth in between the two.
 Light refracted off of Earth’s atmosphere appears on the moon in a dark-red hue, hence the name “blood moon.”
 It is referred to in the Bible (Revelation 6:12–14) as a sign of the end of the world, and so it is regarded by many as an ill omen. _The wind was howling, the sky was pitch black, and a blood moon loomed heavy over our heads.
 I knew something bad was coming our way._
 __blood runs cold__ _informal_ To be very frightened.